MD MW507M exemption certificate#

 - A change in the servicemember's permanent duty station to a location other than Maryland, an immediate neighboring state of Maryland, or the District of Columbia.

-- Failure to submit a new exemption certificate and any documentation showing the employee is still eligible for this exemption, may result in the employer discontinuing this exemption.
+- Failure to submit a new exemption certificate and any documentation showing the employee's still eligible for this exemption, may result in the employer discontinuing this exemption.

-To be used by military spouses to file exemption from state withholding tax.
+- To be used by nonresident military spouses to file exemption from state withholding tax.